delfick/delfick/README.rst

 `finding the commit times <https://github.com/delfick/gitmit>`_ of github files, pure `hilarity <https://github.com/delfick/sshephalopod>`_, and a plugin for gedit that `makes it modal <https://github.com/delfick/vigedit>`_.

+Also my [website](https://delfick.com) and the blog it contains are all written in svelte ([code](https://github.com/delfick/random-ramblings-of-a-ranga)), which is awesome!

 I'm more than my programming, but this is my github so I'll only use this to walk you through my projects!